Killua-Zoldyck-007/Flappy-Bird-ML/README.md

 ## Important notes :-
 The pipes from 21-25 are hard coded so if any bird crosses a score of 25 it is expected to go on infinitly.

-Set DUBUG to True on line 17 in main.py to see the 2 best parents of each generation
+[!Set DUBUG to True on line 17 in main.py](https://github.com/Killua-Zoldyck-007/Flappy-Bird-ML/blob/master/main.py#L17) to see the 2 best parents of each generation

 Expected 15-30 Generations for the program to be trained completly may be less or more